tflo/Move-em-All/readme.md

 ## Notes

-At its core, the addon works the same way as the old [ShiftRight](https://www.curseforge.com/wow/addons/shift-right) addon, which was abandoned in 2015 but still worked fine in Shadowlands.
+At its core, MEA works the same way as the old [ShiftRight](https://www.curseforge.com/wow/addons/shift-right) addon, which was abandoned in 2015 but still worked fine in Shadowlands.

-My original plan was to "quickly" patch the old ShiftRight, but thanks to the Dragonflight API changes, this plan failed miserably.
+My original plan was to "quickly" patch the old ShiftRight addon, but thanks to the Dragonflight API changes, this plan failed miserably.
 So I basically ended up with a complete rewrite, which is this addon.

 I hope you enjoy it!